Karl Ludwig von Haller: Commentary on Haller’s work

 The Swiss historian Béla Kapossy contextualizes Haller's thought by placing it in his Swiss background, and cites his criticism of Roman law as anticipating the field of conceptual history.
 Kapossy quotes Haller on the substance of his critique:

 The term "patrimonial state" would later make its way into the sociology of Max Weber.
 Haller also exerted a great influence on modern German jurisprudence and the debates over whether the constitutional form of the Holy Roman Empire could be said to constitute a modern state, as recounted by Austrian medievalist Otto Brunner in his work Land and Lordship (1939).

+Reception and influence

+The publication of Haller's work garnered passionate reactions.
+Moderate conservatives like members of the German historical school reacted negatively, believing that Haller, instead of defeating the social contract as he claimed, had simply given it a new, cruder form.

+On the other hand, Haller's work made use of diligently by Gerlach and the Prussian government under Frederick William IV.